CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Infrastructure-Migration.md

 1. **Exercise1 Task3 Step17**:

-    If attendee see that the discovery process is stuck at **Discoery is in progress** state for more then 5 mintues, then please follow the below steps for workarround.
+    If attendee see that the discovery process is stuck at **Discoery is in progress** state for more then 5 mintues, then please follow the below steps for workaround.

       ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/media/progress.png?raw=true)

+   ##Workaround 1:

     1. Open HyperV Manger and do right click on the **AzureMigrateAppliance** server and select **Turn off** button.